Mastopexy (Breast Lift)

-The best candidate for breast uplift surgery is a woman who is close to her ideal body weight, healthy, and a non-smoker.
+The best candidate for breast lift surgery is a woman who is close to her ideal body weight, healthy, and a non-smoker.
 Patients must quit smoking before their surgery, because nicotine can interfere with blood supply and the healing process.
 It is important to have realistic expectations of the results that we can achieve with uplift surgery.
 Some patients are hoping for a “double push-up bra” look which can only be achieved with certain brassieres.
 Scarring is inevitable, but we will carefully place incisions to minimize visible scarring.

 The Right Reasons